Ryan Monteclaro: Professional

 The Saigon Aces picked up Monteclaro as their playmaker and would later ask him to coach this Vietnam team.

 Coaching career

 Collegiate coach

 Monteclaro has been coaching the Adamson Lady Falcons since 2023 in the UAAP.

 On November 30, 2024, Monteclaro and the Lady Falcons won in overtime over the Ateneo Blue Eagles in the stepladder semis.
 They later bagged bronze.

 Personal details

-Monteclaro always makes it a point to have a special birthday celebration for his late father Resty by trying to keep a winning tradition every October 19.
+On the anniversary of the birthday of his late father, Resty, Monteclaro tries to keep a winning tradition every October 19.